Mathématique: Chapter 78

 He was a flirt.

 He wouldn’t have expected that a priori.
-There’s been nothing in the Nova documentary Eli had insisted he watch that suggested anything of the kind.
+There’d been nothing in the Nova documentary Eli had insisted he watch that suggested anything of the kind.
 In fact, he’d displayed so much negative charisma that even Neil deGrasse Tyson had looked uncomfortable.

 “What kinda number we lookin’ at?”
 Young asked, the light of the active gate playing over his features like it belonged there.